-Photography based travel can be great fun and will allow you to come home from your trip with heaps of images that you could then share on social media, print, or even sell.
+Photography-based travel can be great fun and will allow you to come home from your trip with heaps of images that you could then share on social media, print, or even sell.
 But if you’re travelling abroad with the primary goal of capturing tons of beautiful images, then you should be planning ahead.
-Wanting to plan an incredible trip?
+Are you wanting to plan an incredible trip?
 Here are tips for planning an epic photo trip abroad.

 Research photo spots online